-With Share Everywhere feature, you can give any provider with a computer and internet temporary, one-time access to your medical record.
+With the Share Everywhere feature, you can give any provider with a computer and internet temporary, one-time access to your medical record.
 This makes it easy to share your medical records if and when you switch doctors.

 You can get medical advice by sending your message to your doctor and get care advice.
-Easily request a prescription refill and the system send you a notification when your pharmacy order is ready to be picked up.
-The MyChart system also lets you schedule appointments and you can also review your physician’s notes that were made when you made the visit.
+Easily request a prescription refill, and the system sends you a notification when your pharmacy order is ready to be picked up.
+The MyChart system also lets you schedule appointments, and you can also review your physician’s notes that were made when you visited.

-All in all, although a lot of focus and effort has shifted during the pandemic over to the patient to be more active with his or her health, MyChart from Epic does a fantastic job in making this transition super easy and intuitive.
+All in all, although a lot of focus and effort has shifted during the pandemic over to the patient to be more active with their health, MyChart from Epic does a fantastic job in making this transition super easy and intuitive.

 GoodRx helps you Save $$ on prescription drugs during these hard economic times

-Overpaying for prescription drugs during these times of hard economic conditions can be alleviated with a simple app like GoodRx.
+Overpaying prescription drugs during these hard economic conditions can be alleviated with a simple app like GoodRx.

 Available on both Apple’s app store and Google’s Playstore, this app has proven to be a super tool allowing some users to save up to 80% of their prescription costs.

-GoodRx is free and allows you to search for lowest prescription prices from over 70,000 pharmacies.
+GoodRx is free and allows you to search for the lowest prescription prices from over 70,000 pharmacies.
 All you have to do is show the saving coupon to your pharmacist when picking up your prescription.

 The app streamlines shopping with access to millions of prices, available discounts, and manufacturer coupons.